uriMen/ipl-stats-app/README.md

 ## Update Data Tables

-The app now runs with the downloaded data tables, which are probably not updated.
-In order to update them you'll need to run `main_data_collector.py` which is found under `data_scraping/scripts`, but before you do that you'll have to do the following:
+The app now runs with the downloaded data stored in the `ipl_data.db` file found under `/data_scraping/data/`, which are probably not updated.
+In order to update them you'll need to run `create_db.py` which is found under `data_scraping/scripts`, but before you do that you'll have to do the following:
 * pip install additional packages for web scraping:
   >selenium, beautifulsoup4, datetime
 * Download [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and place it in `data_scraping/scripts`